 The driest and most pleasant months to visit is between December and March.
 Temperatures during these months hover between 21 and 34 degrees.

 Need Some Travel Advice

 Some more articles to inspire your travels around Vietnam

 Are you on Pinterest?
 We are at To Travel Too and we have many travel-related boards check us out at Pinterest.
 If you enjoyed our article why not pin it to your board.

 To Travel Too Travel Shop

-Visit our Travel Shop for guide books and maps on Ho Chi Minh City and the rest of Vietnam.
-We also have a range of travel clothes, guide books, camera equipment, technology to make your travel adventures more comfortable.
+Visit our Travel Shop for guidebooks and maps on Ho Chi Minh City and the rest of Vietnam.
+We also have a range of travel clothes, guidebooks, camera equipment, and technology to make your travel adventures more comfortable.
 Have you tried packing cubes?
 They have revolutionized our travel packing time and has given us more space in our luggage.

 We hope you enjoyed our article on what to do in Ho Chi Minh City in 3 days.
 If you have managed to fit in all that we have shared with you, you would have experienced the best of Ho Chi Minh City.
 Did you enjoy the local cuisine?
 We would love to hear your thoughts on visiting Ho Chi Minh City.